Adyen/adyen-node-api-library/README.md

 // Step 1: Require the parts of the module you want to use const {Client, TerminalLocalAPI} from "@adyen/api-library";

-// Step 2: Add your Merchant Account, Certificate Path and Local Endpoint to the config path.
+// Step 2: Add your Certificate Path and Local Endpoint to the config path.
 Install the certificate and save it in your project folder as "cert.cer" const config: Config = new Config();
-config.merchantAccount = "Your merchant account";
 config.certificatePath = "./cert.cer";
 config.terminalApiLocalEndpoint = "The IP of your terminal (eg https://192.168.47.169)";
 config.apiKey = "YOUR_API_KEY_HERE";